 There is a President of the Senate, the Lieutenant Governor.
 Under the Constitution, he or she exercises only one function in the house: the right to cast a vote in the case of a tie.
 By tradition, he or she may preside at ceremonial occasions upon invitation.

 The Rules Committee establishes standing Senate Committees at the beginning of each two-year legislative session.
-Since it is not possible to discuss each bill at length on the Senate floor, the Senate Committees are in charge of analyzing proposed legislation before it is sent to the Senate floor for debate among all Members.
+Since it is not possible to discuss each bill at length on the Senate floor, the Senate Committees are in charge of analyzing proposed legislation before it is sent to the Senate floor for debate among all members.

 By communicating your ideas to your Senators, you are enabling them to propose legislation that addresses your interests.
-To learn how you can take an active part in your government, visit the President pro Tempore's website.

 A Voice for the People

-The Speaker presides over the California Assembly and serves as the link between the Assembly, other major state leaders, and the federal administration in Washington.
+The Speaker presides over the California State Assembly and serves as the link between the Assembly, other major state leaders, and the federal administration in Washington.
 He or she is a full member of the Assembly, elected to the office of Speaker by a majority vote of that body.

 As such, the Speaker shares the duties and responsibilities of all Assembly Members, including the authoring of bills that support the interests of citizens living in the Speaker's district.